DefinitionThis section has been translated automatically.

 TherapyThis section has been translated automatically.

-Indications and methods of treatment are controversially discussed in this benign, self-limiting and spontaneously regressing disease process.
-In the vast majority of uncomplicated, smaller infantile hemangiomas in non-critical locations, "see and wait" is the therapy of choice (about 80%).
+Indications and methods of treatment are controversial in this benign, self-limiting and spontaneously regressing disease process.
+In the vast majority of uncomplicated, smaller infantile hemangiomas in non-critical localizations, "wait and watch" is the therapy of choice (about 80%).
 It should be noted that parents are under considerable pressure of suffering due to their own fears and unsolicited comments from relatives or passers-by.
 This often gives rise to an urgent parental desire for therapy.

-According to Höger, the most important goals of treatment can be defined as follows:
+According to Höger, the main goals of treatment can be defined as follows: